MissingCore/Music/README.md

 > How do I add music to the app?
 Why are my music files not displayed?

-Place your music files in the "Music" folder on your Android device.
+Place your music files in the "Music" folder on your Android device or SD card.
 It doesn't matter if you put the tracks directly into the folder or in sub-folders for better organization.

 You can look [here](https://developer.android.com/media/platform/supported-formats#audio-formats) for the list of supported audio files & metadata formats from the Android documentation.